-Because of the Grimethorpe Colliery Band though, the Concierto de Aranjuez always reminds me of Yorkshire — the place where I’m from.
+Because of the Grimethorpe Colliery Band though, the Concierto de Aranjuez always reminds me of Yorkshire — the place where I grew up.
 And it is one of the most beautiful pieces of music ever played by a brass band, or any other band for that matter.
 Anywhere.

 As the grand-daughter of a British miner, I can honestly say hell is too good a place for Margaret Thatcher.

 For more on the Grimethorpe Colliery Band, don’t miss watching their YouTube channel.

 - Listen to Bazzi’s ‘Mine’ from Riverdale, Season 5, Episode 6, “Chapter Eighty-Two: Back to School” - February 25, 2021